XSPECT on-board XPoSat: Calibration and First Results: Introduction

 XPoSat was launched on $1^{\mathrm{st}}$~January,~2024 by PSLV-C58, from Sriharikota, India, and was placed into an equatorial low-Earth orbit with 650~km altitude and $6^{\circ}$ inclination.
 XPoSat orbits the Earth $\sim14-15$~times per Earth-day, with each orbit lasting for $\sim100$~minutes.
-The science instruments are mounted on the panel opposite to the solar panels.
+The science instruments are mounted facing a direction opposite to that of the solar panels.
 The source observations are carried out only during the eclipse (`night side') of the orbit, during which period the satellite is also slowly spun about its axis ($\sim 1.2^{\circ}$~s$^{-1}$) to eliminate the effect of systematics in polarization measurements by POLIX.
-On the day side, the solar panels are aligned normal to the Sun for optimal power generation, when the \xsp mainly sees the solar-illuminated Earth in its field of view (FOV).
+On the day side, the solar panels are aligned normal to the Sun for optimal power generation, when \xsp mainly sees the solar-illuminated Earth in its field of view (FOV).
 The eclipse passes of $1-2$ orbits per day over the ground station is reserved for the download of payload as well as auxiliary data.
 Being in an equatorial orbit, the satellite also passes through the South Atlantic Anomaly (SAA) every orbit, which is a region of increased flux of energetic particles. \xsp is switched OFF over the duration of SAA passage to protect the detectors from high dosage of ionizing radiation which may lead to accelerated degradation.
 Apart from this period, \xsp is always ON and recording data.
 The day-averaged duty cycle of source observations is $\sim 20\%$.
 Further details about XPoSat mission design, planning and operations can be found in [\citenum{saini2025}].

-\xsp was switched ON on $2^{\mathrm{nd}}$~January,~2024, which also marked the commencement of the Performance Verification (PV) phase of the scientific payloads.
+On January 2, 2024, \xsp was switched on, which also marked the commencement of the performance verification (PV) phase of the instrument.
 To ensure that \xsp is capable of meeting its scientific objectives, the instrument was extensively calibrated on-ground, which was further validated and fine-tuned using on-board observations.
-This paper describes the on-ground as well as initial on-board calibration (during the PV phase) of the \xsp payload and also demonstrates its capability using the initial observations and first results obtained from it.
+This paper describes the on-ground as well as initial on-board calibration (during the PV phase) of the \xsp payload, and also demonstrates its capability using the initial observations and first results obtained from it.